Mitchell and White Genealogy

 Citations

-1. [S472] Amherst County Marriage Bonds and Consents, (1823-1825): John White and Lucinda Bowles, 10 Jul 1823, Amherst County, mother Elizabeth Bowles gives consent, bond of John White and David Bowles, witnessed by Joel Bowles, Nathaniel Bowles, and Melinda Staples, County Clerk's Office, Amherst County, Virginia, United States.
-Hereinafter cited as Amherst County Marriage Bonds.
+1. [S472] Amherst County, Virginia, Marriage Bonds, John White and Lucinda Bowles marriage, bond and consent, 10 Jul 1823; County Clerk's Office, mother Elizabeth Bowles gives consent, bond of John White and David Bowles, witnessed by Joel Bowles, Nathaniel Bowles, and Melinda Staples.

 5. [S413] , "Virginia, U.S., Select Marriages, 1785-1940," entry for John White and Lucinda Bowles, married 10 Jul 1823, Amherst County, Virginia, bride's mother Elizabeth Bowles.